 How old do you have to be to trade stocks in Europe?

 Parents need to talk to teens about investing because it is easy for anybody to open trading accounts through Robinhood and the Cash App.
-It is possible that teens or children could violate the law by investing through such apps.
+It is possible that teens or children could violate the law by investing in such apps.